hcwongleo/db-mcp-assistant/README.md

 > [!IMPORTANT]
 > This sample application is meant for demo purposes and is not production ready.
 Please make sure to validate the code with your organizations security best practices.

-### AgentCore Runtime & Memory Infrastructure
+### AgentCore Runtime Infrastructure

-**Amazon Bedrock AgentCore** is a fully managed service that enables you to deploy, run, and scale your custom agent applications with built-in runtime and memory capabilities.
+**Amazon Bedrock AgentCore** is a fully managed service that enables you to deploy, run, and scale your custom agent applications with built-in runtime capabilities.

 - **[Amazon Bedrock AgentCore Runtime](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/agents-tools-runtime.html)**: Provides the managed execution environment with invocation endpoints (`/invocations`) and health monitoring (`/ping`) for your agent instances
-- **[Amazon Bedrock AgentCore Memory](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/memory.html)**: A fully managed service that gives AI agents the ability to remember, learn, and evolve through interactions by capturing events, transforming them into memories, and retrieving relevant context when needed

-The AgentCore infrastructure handles all storage complexity and provides efficient retrieval without requiring developers to manage underlying infrastructure, ensuring continuity and traceability across agent interactions.
+The AgentCore infrastructure handles all runtime complexity and provides efficient execution without requiring developers to manage underlying infrastructure.

 ### CDK Infrastructure Deployment